-We have also released the first new monthly Measuring Broadband Australia Report, which tracks NBN network performance from February to April 2020.
+We have also released the second new monthly Measuring Broadband Australia Report, which tracks NBN network performance from May to July 2020.

 On 31 July 2020, the ACCC released a report examining how well NBN fixed line broadband connections were supporting consumers' use of video streaming and video conferencing applications during May 2020.